ArghKevin/GoogleFontStyleVSPopularity/README.md

 ## Week 3: Updates
 Repository re-organized.
 Font family metadata saved, all outline font files removed.
+The repository has changed from 2GB to 30MB.
 CSV parsing added.
-Not quite the original design, makes more sense.
-Array of hash maps.
+Not quite the original design, but one that's more practical.
+It's made of an array of hash maps.
-JSON parsing not yet implemented.
-The places where it will be needed have been outlined.
+JSON parsing not yet implemented, though the places where it will be needed have been outlined.
 Javadoc comments added for existing methods.
 ![week3](week3.png)